Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the total closing costs in Panay Island in 2026 as a percentage?

-As of early 2026, the total closing costs for buying property in Panay Island typically range from 3% to 5.5% of the purchase price for the buyer, assuming the seller pays the Capital Gains Tax as is customary in standard transactions.
+As of early 2026, the estimated total buyer-paid closing costs for a property purchase in Panay Island typically range from about 3% to 5.5% of the purchase price, assuming the seller covers the capital gains tax (which is the standard arrangement).

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Panay Island.